 The Trust is treated as a grantor trust for United States federal and state income tax purposes.
 As such, the Trust itself is not subject to federal or state income tax.
 Instead, Beneficiaries are considered the grantors of the Trust and are treated for income tax purposes as if they hold a direct interest in an allocable pro rata share of each asset and liability of the Trust.
-In addition, each Beneficiary is treated for income tax purposes as recognizing an allocable portion of each tax item of Trust income and deduction ("Tax Items") as if the Beneficiary recognized the Tax Items directly, regardless of whether the Beneficiary received a cash distribution.
+In addition, each Beneficiary is treated for income tax purposes as recognizing an allocable portion of each Tax Item as if the Beneficiary recognized the Tax Item directly, regardless of whether the Beneficiary received a cash distribution.